 Set your runners off (still in reverse speed order) for a maximal effort mile.
 First the nine-minute milers, then the eight-minute milers and so on.
 The aim is to try and have all runners finish the one-mile effort at the same time.

 Make sure that all runners don't just stop at the end of the mile.
-As they finish get the athletes to jog back and hook up behind the last runner completing the mile (because despite your best efforts, they will not all in fact finish at the same time!).
+As they finish, get the athletes to jog back and hook up behind the last runner completing the mile (because despite your best efforts, they will not all finish at the same time!).

 Re-organise the group into revised speed order again - making any adjustments based upon performance during the first effort.
 Keep everyone jogging along as you do this.

-Keep the recovery period fairly short (a couple of minutes after the last runner finishes).
+Keep the recovery period short (a couple of minutes after the last runner finishes).
 Use this time to individually coach and motivate the slower runners.
 Re-emphasise the aspect of technique that you are working on and re-establish the reverse speed order you need.
-Check that nobody has any signs of injury - anyone who does simply knocks off the speed and jogs the rest of the way.
-Re-emphasise safety, clearly identify the half-mile end point and set your runners running (now the 9-minute runner only gets a 30 second head start from the 8 minute mile runner of course!)
+Check that nobody has any signs of injury - anyone who does, knock off the speed and jogs the rest of the way.
+Re-emphasise safety, identify the half-mile endpoint and set your runners running (now the 9-minute runner only gets a 30-second head start from the 8-minute mile runner of course!)